Cannabis flowers on private prescription: costs and reimbursement

 Cannabis therapy costs

-Long-term financial effects
+Long-term financial impact

 The long-term financial impact of cannabis flower therapy can be significant, especially if high daily doses are required.
 Patients must bear the cost of cannabis flowers themselves if they receive them on a private prescription and are not reimbursed by their health insurance.
 With an average price of 20 to 25 euros per gram and a daily requirement of 1 to 5 grams, for example, the monthly costs can amount to 600 to 3750 euros.
 Over the years, this adds up to considerable amounts that can place a heavy burden on a patient's budget.